markusenglund/react-switch/README.md

 | id | string | null | Set as an attribute to the embedded checkbox.
 This is useful for the associated label, which can point to the id in its htmlFor attribute. |
 | aria-labelledby | string | null | Set as an attribute of the embedded checkbox.
 This should be the same as the id of a label.
 You should use this if you don't want your label to be a \<label> element|
 | aria-label | string | null | Set as an attribute of the embedded checkbox.
 Its value will only be seen by screen readers. |

+The following props have to be either 3-digit or 6-digit hex-colors:
+**offColor, onColor, offHandleColor,** and **onHandleColor.** This is because this library calculates intermediate color values based on the hex-color strings.

+Examples of valid colors: '#abc', '#123456'

+Examples of **invalid** colors: 'red', 'rgb(0,0,0)'

 ## License